Natural Convection Heat Transfer from an Isothermal Plate: Inclined Plate

 Let $\theta$ be the angle of a plate from vertical.
 Face up $\theta=-90^\circ$; vertical $\theta=0^\circ$; face down $\theta=+90^\circ$.
 This investigation has derived and tested formulas for rectangular and circular plates at $-90^\circ$, $0^\circ$, and $+90^\circ$.

-Following Fujii and Imura~\cite{fujii1972natural}, the~$\Ra'$ argument to vertical formula~\eqref{vertical} gets scaled by~${\left|\cos\theta\right|}$ to model the reduced vertical convection from an inclined plate.\numberedfootnote{Fujii and Imura~\cite{fujii1972natural} credits B. R. Rich with the idea of scaling vertical~$\Ra$ by $|\cos\theta|$.
-It can be thought of as a reduction in the effective gravitational acceleration~$g$, which scales~$\Ra$ linearly.} Following Raithby and Hollands~\cite{rohsenow1998handbook}, the~$\Ra^*$ and~$\Ra_R$ arguments to the upward and downward formulas \eqref{upward} and \eqref{downward} get scaled by ${\left|\sin\theta\right|}$.
+Following Fujii and Imura~\cite{fujii1972natural}, the~$\Ra'$ argument to vertical formula~\eqref{eqn:vertical} gets scaled by~${\left|\cos\theta\right|}$ to model the reduced vertical convection from an inclined plate.\numberedfootnote{Fujii and Imura~\cite{fujii1972natural} credits B. R. Rich with the idea of scaling vertical~$\Ra$ by $|\cos\theta|$.
+It can be thought of as a reduction in the effective gravitational acceleration~$g$, which scales~$\Ra$ linearly.} Following Raithby and Hollands~\cite{rohsenow1998handbook}, the~$\Ra^*$ and~$\Ra_R$ arguments to the upward and downward formulas \eqref{eqn:upward} and \eqref{eqn:downward} get scaled by ${\left|\sin\theta\right|}$.

 Raithby and Hollands take the maximum convective surface conductance~$\overline{h}=k\,\Nuol/L$, not~$\Nuol$, to determine the overall convection.
 This is because $\Nuolq$, $\Nuols$, and $\Nuol_R$ have different characteristic-lengths, while $\overline{h}$ is independent of $L$.
 Taking the maximum asserts that the associated flow topologies are mutually exclusive.
-This extreme competition is the $\ell^\infty$-norm, which is equivalent to the $\max(\,)$ function:
+This extreme competition is the $\ell^\infty$-norm, which is equivalent to the $\max(\,)$ function when all its arguments are non-negative:

 Rayleigh numbers can be expressed in terms of (vertical plate)~$\Ra'$: